 They look great in almost any situation.
 They work with traditional interiors, of course, because they are traditional.
-But they also look amazing in more modern settings.
+But they also look amazing in more modern settings and/or mixed with modern furniture.

 |Love them here mixed with a modern gold table.|